 * completed application form

 * non-refundable application fee of $50

 * undergrad GPA of 3.0 or above on a 4.0 scale (preferred)

 Upon receipt of the completed application and required materials, the Committee on Admissions will review the applicant's file and make recommendations to the program director.
-All final decisions on admission are made by the dean of the College of Osteopathic Medicine.
+All final decisions on admission are made by the dean of Dr. Kiran C. Patel College of Osteopathic Medicine.

-Students must successfully complete the following five courses:
+Students must successfully complete the following five courses (15 credits):

-NUT 5310 FNHT Principles 2: Endocrine, Immune and Nervous Systems
+NUT 5315 Clinical Approach to Functional Nutrition 2: Endocrine, Immune and Nervous Systems